Capping Concrete Cylinders, Humboldt Kit for 6 x 12in Cylinder

 Topping Concrete Cylinders: Humboldt H-2951 Kit for 6x12in Cylinder

-Why Proper Topping is Important in Compressive Strength Testing
+Why Topping is Important in Compressive Strength Testing

-Proper topping is critical in compressive strength testing of concrete.
+Topping is critical in concrete compressive strength testing.
 It ensures the loading forces are evenly distributed during testing which is important for accurate results.
 Improper topping can cause uneven forces which can result to inaccurate test results.
 This can be serious in construction projects where concrete strength and reliability is critical.
-Proper topping also ensures the test specimens are prepared according to the standard, ASTM C39 and C617.
+Topping also ensures the test specimens are prepared according to the standard, ASTM C39 and C617.
 Following these standards is important to ensure the test results are reliable, consistent and comparable across different testing applications.

 H-2951 Kit Features and Benefits